 The calendar year out-of-pocket maximum is specified in the table above.
-The calendar year out-of-pocket maximum generally applies to services or supplies that are subject to the calendar year deductible.
-There may be exceptions to this, depending upon specifications from your group.
-You may also call Customer Service if you have questions about payments that count towards the calendar year out-of-pocket maximum.
-Once the maximum has been reached, covered expenses of the type that count towards the maximum will be paid at 100% of the allowed amount.
+All cost-sharing amounts (deductible, copayment and coinsurance) for covered in-network and out-of-network services that you or your family are required to pay under the plan apply to the calendar year out-of-pocket maximum.
+Once the maximum has been reached, you will no longer be subject to cost-sharing for covered expenses of the type that count toward the calendar year out-of-pocket maximum for the remainder of the calendar year.